pcorey/pcorey.github.io/_posts/2016-05-02-meteor-unit-testing-with-testdoublejs.markdown

 I’ve created an example Meteor application that demonstrates these ideas.
 Check it out [on Github](https://github.com/pcorey/unit-testing-with-testdouble).
 Be sure to take a look at the [module under test](https://github.com/pcorey/unit-testing-with-testdouble/blob/master/imports/hello-module.js) and the [tests themselves](https://github.com/pcorey/unit-testing-with-testdouble/blob/master/tests/example-module.test.js).

-You can run the mocha unit tests once:
+You can run the Mocha unit tests once:

 <pre class="language-bash"><code class="language-bash">npm test
 </code></pre>

-Or you can tell mocha to watch your project for changes and re-run your test suite on each change:
+Or you can tell Mocha to watch your project for changes and re-run your test suite on each change:

 <pre class="language-bash"><code class="language-bash">npm test -- -w
 </code></pre>